RobotRose/rose_navigation/doc/automatic_navigation_benchmark.md

 ### Replanning
 These benchmarks will test the replanning behavior.

 #### Replanning 1

 ![Alt text](images/replanning-1.png "Replanning 1")

+The start pose is aligned with the left side of the red obstacle.
+The goal pose is placed 3 CR to the right and forward of the start pose.
 The blue obstacle is hidden from sight by the red obstacle, and thus unknown to the robot at the beginning of the test.
 The gaps on the right and left side of the red obstacle are at least twice the CR.
 The path left from the robot will be the preferred initial path of the robot due to the lower distance.
 When the obstacle around the corner is detected however the robot should re-plan and take the path to the right of the red obstacle.